FraunhoferIOSB/FROST-Server/docs/settings/logging.md

   This makes `/FROST-Server/metrics` available, next to the other end-points.
 Default: `false`.
 * **metrics.useInternalHttpServer:**
   Use a separate HTTP service, on its own port, to expose the metrics.
   This makes a `/metrics` URL available on a configurable port.
-Default: `true`.
+Default: `false`.
 * **metrics.endpointPort:**
   The port to use for the separate HTTP service that exposes the metrics.
 Default: `9400`.